 Ingredients

-- 4 zucchini squash large
+- 4 zucchini squash medium to large

 - 15 oz black beans canned, drained and rinsed